On NYC’s front lines, health workers worry they will be next

 “We just have to hope we don’t get infected,” said William da Silva, a nurse at St. Vincent’s Hospital in suburban Westchester.
 “People are going back to work with COVID-19, and they’re going to infect the patients and each other.”

-Da Silva is certain he’s been infected, but he said he’s been getting the run-around from officials all week as he seeks to get tested.
+Da Silva is certain he’s been infected, but he said he’s been getting the run around from officials all week as he seeks to get tested.
 Self-quarantined with his pregnant wife and toddler, he’s so disillusioned by how he’s been treated that he may not go back.

 “I’ve put them all at risk,” Da Silva said of his family.
 “I don’t think I want to go back to that environment after this because apparently we don’t matter.
 I can’t continue working in hospitals after this.”